-“Stablecoins are and should be prudentially regulated financial instruments, notwithstanding a regulatory framework around stablecoins, they’re going to be commodities in my view.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Stablecoins are and should be prudentially regulated financial instruments, notwithstanding a regulatory framework around stablecoins, they’re going to be commodities in my view.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.